Fuchs: Atlantic Riband – Rousing American Music

 The American Rhapsody for violin and orchestra is a more substantial work.
 It’s elegiac, unabashedly beautiful music.
 The solo violin part’s not that difficult technically, but it requires real musicianship to pull it off.
 Michael Ludwig plays with a great deal of sensitivity and authentic expression, really bringing across the lyrical nature of the work to come across.

 Strong performances by the London Symphony Orchestra and JoAnne Falletta.
-This isn’t the first time Fuch and Falletta have collaborated, and the depth of understanding Falletta brings to this music benefits both he composer, and the listener.
+This isn’t the first time Fuch and Falletta have collaborated, and the depth of understanding Falletta brings to this music benefits both the composer and the listener.
 Thoroughly enjoyable for first note to last.

 Kenneth Fuchs: Atlantic Riband; American Rhapsody; Divinum Mysterium